Menopause hormone therapy and your heart

 Who should not take hormone therapy

-If you've already had a heart attack, hormone therapy is not for you.
+If you've had a heart attack, menopause hormone therapy is not for you.
 If you already have heart disease or you have a history of blood clots, the risks of hormone therapy have been clearly shown to outweigh any potential benefits.

 See more In-depth

-- Martin KA, et al. Postmenopausal hormone therapy: Benefits and risks. http://www.uptodate.com/index.
-Accessed June 19, 2012.
+- Martin KA, et al. Menopausal hormone therapy: Benefits and risks. https://www.uptodate.com/contents/search.
+Accessed Aug.
+26, 2020.

-- The 2012 hormone therapy position statement of: The North American Menopause Society.
+- North American Menopause Society.
+The 2017 hormone therapy position statement of The North American Menopause Society.
 Menopause.
-2012;19:257.
+2017; doi:10.1097/GME.0000000000000921.

-- Deaths: Leading causes for 2008.
-Centers for Disease Control and Prevention. http://www.cdc.gov/nchs/data/nvsr/nvsr60/nvsr60_06.pdf.
-Accessed July 2, 2012.
+- Deaths: Leading causes for 2017.
+Centers for Disease Control and Prevention. https://www.cdc.gov/nchs/data/nvsr/nvsr68/nvsr68_09-508.pdf.
+Accessed Oct.
+1, 2020.